DevYatsu/ComfyScript/README.md

 ## Todo in parsing

-- arrays and objects indexing
+- arrays and objects complex indexing (as well indexing and indexed one)
 - strings and strings litteral indexing
 - regexp support